Hospitals in Wisconsin, Texas under strain as COVID-19 cases surge

 Twelve states set records for hospitalized COVID-19 patients on Tuesday: Arkansas, Indiana, Iowa, Kentucky, Minnesota, Nebraska, New Mexico, Ohio, South Dakota, West Virginia, Wisconsin and Wyoming.

-Hospitalizations are a key metric because, unlike case counts, the number does not reflect the number of tests performed.
+Unlike case counts, hospitalizations do reflect the number of coronavirus tests performed.

-In Wisconsin, which broke one-day state records in both cases and deaths on Tuesday, state officials asked residents to quarantine voluntarily when possible, wear masks and cancel social gatherings with more than five people.
+In Wisconsin, which broke one-day state records for cases and deaths on Tuesday, state officials asked residents to quarantine voluntarily when possible, wear masks and cancel social gatherings with more than five people.

 “There’s no way to sugarcoat it: We are facing an urgent crisis and there is an imminent risk to you, your family members, your friends, your neighbors, and the people you care about,” Governor Tony Evers said.